 Filing Status Standard Deduction

 Single \$2,000

 Married filing jointly 4,000

-Married filing separate ely 2,000
+Married filing separat ely 2,000

 Head of Household 2,920

 Qualifying Widow(er) 4,000

 Standard Deduction for Dependents.
 If you can be claimed as a dependent by someone else and you do not itemize your deductions, your standard deduction is limited to the greater of \$500 or your earned income (up to the full standard deduction for your filing status).
-The standard deduction for an individual who can be claimed as a dependent on the tax return of another taxpayer is computed as follows
+The standard deduction for an individual who can be claimed as a dependent on the tax return of another taxpayer is computed as follows.

-(defined below).
-If none,

-enter zeroA.

-B. Minimum amountB.
-500.00

-C. Compare the amounts on

-lines A and B above.
-Enter

-the LARGER of the two
+A. Enter your earned income (defined below).
+If none, enter zeroA.
+B. Minimum amount B. 500.00 C. Compare the amounts on lines A and B above.
+Enter the LARGER of the two amounts hereC.

-amounts hereC.

 D. Maximum amount.
-Enter
+Enter the full standard deduction for your filing status, shown in the chart above, hereD.
+E. Compare the amounts on lines C and D above.
+Enter the SMALLER of the two amounts here and on Form N-11, line 22E.